Punktum-dk/epp-service-specification/README.md

 <a id="dkhmrequestednsadmin"></a>
 ### `dkhm:requestedNsAdmin`

-The extension is used for update and [create host](#create-host), where it is possible to request another nameserver administrator than the authenticated user.
+The extension is used for update and [create host](#create-host), where it is possible to request another name server administrator than the authenticated user.
 The extension was introduced in the DK Hostmaster XSD file set 1.5.

 <a id="dkhmurl"></a>
 ### `dkhm:url`